THE OMBUDSMAN

 Who can file a grievance?

-Grievances may be filed by individual(s) receiving benefits or by their legal representative.
-If a beneficiary has provided written consent, the provider or other authorized representative may also act on the beneficiary’s behalf to file a grievance
+Grievances may be filed by individuals receiving benefits or by their legal representatives.
+If a beneficiary has given written consent, the provider or another authorized representative may also file a grievance on the beneficiary’s behalf.

 Can I file a grievance if my services have been denied?

-A grievance cannot be filed for an adverse benefit determination.
-Instead, beneficiaries who have received a ‘Notice of Adverse Benefit Determination’ and whose services have been reduced, suspended, or terminated, may request access to the local appeal process.
+A grievance cannot be filed regarding an adverse benefit determination.
+Instead, beneficiaries who have received a ‘Notice of Adverse Benefit Determination’ and whose services have been reduced, suspended, or terminated may request access to the local appeal process.

 Give Us A Call For More Information